 2.1 Data

-The MJO signal is captured by the real-time multivariate MJO indices developed by Wheeler & Hendon (2004, hereafter WH04).
+The MJO signal is captured by the real-time multivariate MJO indices developed by WH04.
 The indices are the principal component (PC) time series of the two leading EOFs of combined daily mean tropical (averaged 15oN– 15oS) 850- and 200-hPa zonal wind and outgoing longwave radiation (OLR) anomalies.
 WH04 subtracted the annual cycle and the low-frequency variability associated with ENSO before calculating the EOF.
 The indices, denoted real-time multivariate MJO 1 and 2 (RMM1 and RMM2), were designed to capture both the northern winter and summer MJO.
 RMM1 and RMM2 are approximately in quadrature and describe the average large-scale, eastward-propagating convective and circulation anomalies associated with the MJO.
 The evolution of the MJO can be concisely visualized in a two-dimensional phase–space diagram, with RMM1 (RMM2) as the horizontal (vertical) Cartesian axes.
 WH04 divide the MJO pseudocycle into eight distinct phases, which depict the average eastward propagation of the convective and dynamic anomalies.
-Figure 2 presents a reminder of the convective activity anomalies associated with each phase of the MJO during the NDJFM season (November – March) which will be the focus of this study.
+Figure 2 presents a reminder of the convective activity anomalies associated with each phase of the MJO during the NDJFM season (November – March), the focus of this study.
 Enhanced Intra-seasonal (IS) convective activity starts over the Indian Ocean at phase 1.
 Large-scale convective clusters develop and extend over the Indian basin during phases 2 and 3 and reach the Maritime Continent during phases 4 and 5.
 In phases 6 and 7, they propagate over the west Pacific basin and are finally located in the Western Hemisphere and Africa during phase 8.

 The daily SAM index is provided by the Climate Prediction Center at (URl here) and is calculated constructed by projecting the daily (00Z) 700hPa geopotential height anomalies poleward of 20°S onto the loading EOF (#1) obtained on monthly anomalies of Z700 over the same region.

 Rainfall data for NZ comes from the Virtual Climate Station Network (VCSN) available from 1972 to 2010.
-The New Zealand VCSN (Tait et al. 2006, 2012) includes 13 daily climate variables interpolated on a regular (~5km) grid covering the whole of New Zealand A thin-plate smoothing spline model is used for the spatial interpolations: this model incorporates two location variables (latitude and longitude) and a third "pattern" variable.
-For temperature elevation is included in the model, while for rainfall the 1951–80 mean annual rainfall digitised from an expert-guided contour map is used..
+The NZ VCSN (Tait et al. 2006, 2012) includes 13 daily climate variables interpolated on a regular (~5km) grid covering the whole of NZ.
+A thin-plate smoothing spline model is used for the spatial interpolations: this model incorporates two location variables (latitude and longitude) and a third "pattern" variable.
+For temperature elevation is included in the model, while for rainfall the 1951–80 mean annual rainfall digitised from an expert-guided contour map is used.
+This Dataset has been used in numerous studies (references here).

-NCEP / NCAR reanalysed fields (zonal and meridional wind component and geopotential at 700 hPa) have been used to document large scale circulation anomalies.
+NCEP / NCAR reanalysed fields (zonal and meridional wind component and geopotential at 700 hPa) have been used to document large scale atmospheric circulation anomalies.

-2.2 testing for changes in the occupation statistics of atmospheric weather regimes.
+2.2 Testing for changes in the occupation statistics of atmospheric weather regimes.

-In the section X, we investigate if and how the occupation statistics of the weather regimes (Kidson types) are modulated as a function of the MJO phase.
+We investigate if and how the occupation statistics of the weather regimes (Kidson types) are modulated as a function of the MJO phase.
 To test the significance of these changes, a Monte-Carlo approach essentially following the one exposed e.g. in Cassou, (2008) and Riddle et al (2012) was employed.
 Artificial realizations of the time-sequence of the 12 Kidson types can be generated using a 12 states discrete Markov chain constrained entirely by: i) the observed probability of occurrence of each type (calculated over the NDJFM 1972/73 – 2009/10 period) and ii) a matrix describing the probability of transitions from day n-1 to day n from type i to type j. (see supplementary figure XXX ??).

 10000 simulations were performed independently for each of the 38 NDJFM seasons , leading to 380000 seasons whose properties (types distribution and transitions) are identical to the observed sequence of Kidson types, but with randomized temporal sequences.